Security Disclosures

 The reviewers have found a number of areas where they recommended improvements:

-• A number of other improvements recommended to address potential shortcomings in the API and probe formware.
+- A number of other improvements recommended to address potential shortcomings in the API and probe firmware.

 The specific issues have all been corrected.
 We did not find any evidence that these vulnerabilities have been abused.